 - Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs

-The documents will always be visible and downloadable but if you ‘register’ to the call by adding your email address and a password, you will be able to ask questions and be automatically informed about any changes that may be published (such as additional documents or answers to questions).
+The documents will always be visible and downloadable, but if you register on eTendering, you will be able to ask questions and will be automatically informed about all changes that may be published (e.g. additional documents or answers to questions).